Takeaways from the fourth Republican presidential debate - KESQ

 By Eric Bradner, Steve Contorno, Arit John and Daniel Strauss, CNN

-(CNN) — The fireworks were back as four Republican candidates vying to emerge as the party’s top alternative to Donald Trump in the 2024 presidential primary met Wednesday night in Alabama for their fourth debate.
+(CNN) — The explosive fourth Republican presidential debate Wednesday night made plain why former President Donald Trump has so far skipped the 2024 primary debate circuit.

+The four contenders onstage — former South Carolina Gov. Nikki Haley, Florida Gov. Ron DeSantis, former New Jersey Gov. Chris Christie and entrepreneur Vivek Ramaswamy — spent most of the two-hour debate hammering each other.

-With the smallest number of debate participants yet, and the mounting pressure with Iowa’s caucuses less than six weeks away, all four contenders came out swinging in Tuscaloosa.
+Amid the smallest debate field so far and facing mounting pressure with Iowa’s caucuses less than six weeks away, the candidates were able to showcase their policy beliefs and explore major differences.
+There were also a series of memorable personal shots.

 “I love the attention, fellas.
 Thank you for that,” Haley shot back.

-The explosive showdown has made plain why Trump has avoided the entire GOP presidential debate circuit.
-With rare exceptions, the four contenders onstage Wednesday spent most of their time hammering each other — making plain their belief that they must first be seen as the main primary rival to the former president before making a more focused case against him.
+What their clash in Alabama, hosted by NewsNation, made plain is that all of the candidates onstage believe they must first be seen as the GOP’s lone alternative to the former president before making a more focused case against him.

+However, it also underscored why Trump has not paid a price in the polls for skipping the debates.
+There were attacks on the former president: Christie, whose campaign is built on an anti-Trump message, made a sustained case against his return to power, while Haley criticized his approach to China and DeSantis said Trump hadn’t fulfilled his pledge to “drain the swamp” and make Mexico pay for a border wall.
+But those moments were exceptions in a debate dominated by clashes between the candidates who were actually there.

 DeSantis and Ramaswamy versus Haley